isomerpages/moe-chuachukangsec/_events/2026 School Events/Secondary 1 Orientation and Parents' Engagement.md

 ---
 <h2><strong>Secondary 1 Orientation and Parents' Engagement</strong></h2>
 <p>Starting secondary school is an exciting milestone filled with new opportunities,
 challenges, and experiences.
+It was all smiles, laughter, and high energy as our Secondary 1 CCKSians dove into a fun-filled orientation!
+Their seniors pulled out all the stops, organising lively ice-breakers and bonding games that sparked instant friendships.
+The excitement peaked when the students came together to learn a dynamic mass dance, creating a buzzing and unforgettable start to their secondary school adventure.</p>
-To support our newest CCKSians as they embark on this important journey, CCKSS organized a meaningful Secondary 1 Parent Engagement session that brought parents and children together in a warm and welcoming environment.</p>
+<p>Additionally, to support our newest CCKSians as they embark on this important
-<p>The event aimed to strengthen the partnership between home and school
-while helping students feel supported as they adjust to a new chapter of their education.
+journey, CCKSS also organized a meaningful Secondary 1 Parent Engagement session that brought parents and children together in a warm and welcoming environment.
+The event aimed to strengthen the partnership between home and school while helping students feel supported as they adjust to a new chapter of their education.
 Parents were introduced to the school’s values, expectations, and support systems, gaining a better understanding of how they can work hand in hand with teachers to nurture their children’s growth.
 They were also treated to an energetic display by the Secondary 1 CCKSians who proudly danced the mass dance they learnt as part of their orientation.</p>
 <p>One particularly touching segment of the programme invited parents to
 write personal notes of encouragement to their children.
 As parents carefully penned their thoughts, the room was filled with a quiet sense of reflection